 Putting our Design System side-by-side our Global Brand Guidelines, this holistic, digital platform became a single source of truth for the entire organisation to access and rely upon.
 It empowered our teams to produce consistancy, but more impressively - rapidly move into being more expressive with brand identities and inspiring experiences.

 A common challenge to overcome is the cultural differences between Design and Development teams.
-Solutions of consistency and visual quality are pushed beneath new features and resistance to iteration.
+Interaction Design and Branding are all too often at the mercy of poor scoping and development interests.
 To alleviate this, the design system was built alongside a developer friendly environment that the product teams can kick start from.
-It houses all the components, spacing rules, colour values and so fourth; which are in-line and updated along side the Design System.
+It houses all the components, spacing rules, colour values and so fourth; which are kept updated and in-line with the ever evolving Design System.

-Designers and Developers using the same tool sets and guidelines from the beginning to end, ensured the brand and user experience was consistance across all our products and future initiatives.
+Designers and Developers using the same tool sets and guidelines from beginning to end, ensured the user experience was consistance and visually competent across all our products and future initiatives.